-P2K.1 Development of predominantly brownfield land amounting to approximately 0.54 hectares at Page's Farm, Page's Lane, designated as Site STNP7, and as shown on Policy Map 2K, for up to 8 new dwellings, will be permitted subject to meeting the following criteria:
+P2K.1 Development of land predominantly occupied by disused agricultural buildings amounting to approximately 0.54 hectares at Page's Farm, Page's Lane, designated as Site STNP7, and as shown on Policy Map 2K, for approximately 8 new dwellings, will be permitted subject to meeting the following criteria:

-- a) The site boundary shall be as shown on Policy Map 2K; - b) The proposals are guided by the masterplanned layout shown on Policy Map 2G.1, or where they significantly differ, an alternative masterplanned layout is provided in order to demonstrate compatibility with the requirements set out in this policy; - c) Safe access to and from the site shall be provided by a single private shared driveway joining Page's Lane, of width no less than 4.5m;
+- a) The site boundary shall be as shown on Policy Map 2K; - b) The proposals are guided by the masterplanned layout shown on Policy Map 2G.1, or where they significantly differ, an alternative masterplanned layout is provided in order to demonstrate compatibility with the requirements set out in this policy; - c) Safe access to and from the site shall be provided by a single private shared driveway joining Page's Lane, of width no less than 4.5m; - d) Provision shall be made to widen Page's Lane to an extent agreed with the Local Highway Authority from the most western point at which the site adjoins the highway east to the junction of Page's Lane and Pound Hill; - e) A pedestrian footway shall be provided along the full length of the widened section of highway, of width no less than 2m; - f) A Flood Risk Assessment shall be submitted in accordance with the requirements of Policy 8.
+Development shall avoid areas at risk of surface water flood or drainage risk; - g) A bio-retention area or infiltration area shall be provided in the area of the site's greatest risk of surface water flooding, with a minimum length / area that calculations demonstrate to be adequate to prevent flood risk to properties and/or off-site; - h) Any flood risk attenuation to deal with the development itself should be provided outside areas of high or medium surface water flood risk; - Measures to prevent or attenuate the offsite flow of surface water onto the site shall be implemented to the extent necessary to prevent flood risk to the site, or by flow through it to downstream areas; - j) A proportionate Landscape and Visual Appraisal shall be provided with the planning application if the proposed site layout differs significantly from that given in Policy Map 2G.1; - k) The contribution of the site area to the setting of Key View 3 is enhanced; - I) The Ecological Assessment for the site shall include specific consideration of stone curlews. - m) Where stone curlews are identified on a site, the proposal shall include a site-specific Habitats Regulations Assessment that includes proposed mitigation measures.
+Proposals lacking acceptable mitigation measures, where such are required, will not be permitted. - A proportionate and sufficient Ground Contamination Risk Assessment shall be provided, consistent with national and local guidance, and shall set out in detail all measures required to eliminate any identified risks; - o) The site shall be entirely cleared and all decontamination measures identified by the risk assessment shall be implemented; - p) The existing boundary trees and hedges shall be retained, or replaced with alternate natural planting that enhances the landscape;

-- d) Provision shall be made to widen Page's Lane to an extent agreed with the Local Highway Authority from the most western point at which the site adjoins the highway east to the junction of Page's Lane and Pound Hill; - e) A pedestrian footway shall be provided along the full length of the widened section of highway, of width no less than 2m; - f) A Flood Risk Assessment shall be submitted in accordance with the requirements of Policy 8A.
-Development shall avoid areas at risk of surface water flood or drainage risk; - g) A bio-retention area or infiltration area shall be provided in the area of the site's greatest risk of surface water flooding, with a minimum length / area that calculations demonstrate to be adequate to prevent flood risk to properties and/or off-site; - h) Any flood risk attenuation to deal with the development itself should be provided outside areas of high or medium surface water flood risk; - i) Measures to prevent or attenuate the offsite flow of surface water onto the site shall be implemented to the extent necessary to prevent flood risk to the site, or by flow through it to downstream areas; - j) A proportionate Landscape and Visual Appraisal shall be provided with the planning application if the proposed site layout differs significantly from that given in Policy Map 2G.1; - k) The contribution of the site area to the setting of Key View 3 is enhanced; - I) The Ecological Assessment for the site shall include specific consideration of stone curlews. - m) Where stone curlews are identified on a site, the proposal shall include a site-specific Habitats Regulations Assessment that includes proposed mitigation measures.
-Proposals lacking acceptable mitigation measures, where such are required, will not be permitted. - n) A proportionate and sufficient Ground Contamination Risk Assessment shall be provided with the planning application, consistent with national and local guidance, and shall set out in detail all measures required to eliminate any identified risks; - o) The brownfield site shall be entirely cleared and all decontamination measures identified by the risk assessment shall be implemented; - p) The existing boundary trees and hedges shall be retained, or replaced with alternate natural planting that enhances the landscape; - q) Site layout and landscaping shall be such as to have no detrimental impact on the setting of Page's Place, unless such impact is shown to have sufficient public benefit.
-A Heritage Statement shall be submitted to demonstrate this; - P2K.2 This site is expected to be developed between 2033 and 2036. - P2K.3 This site is required to deliver at least 2 affordable homes.
+q) Site layout and landscaping shall be such as to have no detrimental impact on the setting of Page's Place, unless such impact is shown to have sufficient public benefit.
+A Heritage Statement shall be submitted to demonstrate this.